apache/druid/docs/development/extensions-contrib/unsigned-int.md

   ~ under the License.
   -->

-Apache Druid Extension to utilize an un-signed int column.
+Apache Druid Extension to utilize an unsigned int column.

 Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long-running Druid clusters.

 ## How it works

-Only store a 4 byte un-signed integer instead of a long column when you need your columns don't require you to store a long.
-Aggregations still happen as long values, only the data stored on disk is as an un-signed integer.
+Only store a 4 byte unsigned integer instead of a long column when you need your columns don't require you to store a long.
+Aggregations still happen as long values, only the data stored on disk is as an unsigned integer.

 ## Configuration